 He rested his hand on his forehead.
 The accident at work today didn't help either.
 His back still ached something nasty, but he knew it was nothing but a bruise.
 Still, it was rare for patients to react so violently like that.
 Since the attack he had been rather jumpy all afternoon.

 The Ixi sighed and rested his head in his arms, looking out down the alleyway.
 The graveyard was near here, which was probably why the streets were so deserted.
 In the distance he could see the wrought iron gates at it's border.
 Trash rolled casually down the dirt path, and in amongst some trash cans, he could see several Chezzooms looking for food. with a quick sqwawk, A crokabek flew down from one of the nearby trees and swooped down at them.
-The Chezzooms immediately ran in amongst the garbage and through some cracks on the wall, and the Crokabek shuffled his feathers uncomfortably, looking around for any stragglers.
+The Chezzooms immediately ran in amongst the garbage and through some gaps on the wall, and the Crokabek shuffled his feathers uncomfortably, looking around for any stragglers.

 Losing interest, the Crokabek noticed the scrunched paper lying nearby, and hopped over to that.
 After identifying it as inedible, he turned his head and noticed the Ixi watching him.
 The two stared at each other for some time.Go away.